senseiphoneX/iota-starter-carsharing/README.md

 ### Mobile Client Access service

-The Carsharing mobile app provides a simple demonstration of the Mobile Client Access service.
+The IoT for Automotive - Mobility Starter Application car sharing mobile app provides a simple demonstration of the Mobile Client Access service.
 The app logs in with the user name and password by using the  Mobile Client Access for custom authentication.

 * [CustomAuthDelegate.swift](MobileStarterApp/CustomAuthDelegate.swift) onAuthenticationChallengeReceived()
 Call `submitAuthenticationChallengeAnswer()` with the user name and password that you entered in the login alert.